 University of California, Santa Barbara (Political Science)

-At UC Santa Barbara I spent two years working as a tutor for our Campus Learning Assistance Services (CLAS) department.
+Currently, I am a student at the UCLA School of Law.
+I completed my undergraduate education at UC Santa Barbara.
+At UCSB I spent two years working as a tutor for our Campus Learning Assistance Services (CLAS) department.
 I also worked in the Academic Communities for Excellence program, which provides additional support to first generation college students.
 Many of my students in this program barely met (or did not meet) college proficiency standards for writing at the beginning of the term, but by the end of the year, one student had his work published!
 Nothing makes me happier than watching my students develop a passion for writing while expanding their skill set and gaining confidence.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

 I majored in political science at UCSB, with an emphasis in public policy.
 Some of my coursework included classes in research methods, foreign policy, environmental policy, education policy, public health, voting behavior, human rights, and NGOs.
 I also completed a 107 page senior honors thesis on the political implications of California's new education policies.

 I double majored in political science and religious studies, and took a variety of classes in both areas.
 I enjoy tutoring writing and study skills in both subjects, as the conventions of each genre are unique, and I find them fun to work with!